sxbsalesman/stephen_tools/README.md

-# YouTube Transcript and Summarizer Project ver 1.3.0
+# Stephen's Tools v3.0

-This project allows you to download YouTube audio, transcribe it using Whisper, and have interactive chat sessions with AI models (OpenAI, LM Studio, or Ollama).
+A comprehensive toolkit for audio transcription, OCR, PDF generation, and AI-powered chat.
+This project allows you to download audio from YouTube and SoundCloud, transcribe it using Whisper, perform OCR on images, combine images into PDFs, and have interactive chat sessions with AI models (OpenAI, LM Studio, or Ollama).

-✅ The project is designed to use a local `ffmpeg` binary placed in your project folder — no global install or system PATH needed.
+✅ Auto-detects `ffmpeg` from system PATH or common installation locations (Homebrew, apt, Windows local).

 ---

 ## 🚀 Features

+### Audio & Transcription
 - Download and convert YouTube videos to audio (mp3)
+- Download audio from SoundCloud
-- Transcribe audio files automatically using Whisper
+- Transcribe audio files automatically using Whisper (GPU/CUDA support)
+- Transcribe local audio files from your computer
+- Combine multiple transcript files

+### OCR & PDF Tools
+- Perform OCR on images using Tesseract
+- Extract text from HEIF/HEIC images
+- Combine multiple images into a single PDF

+### AI Chat & Summarization
+- Interactive chat sessions with AI models
-- Choose and load transcript or summary files as context for chat
+- Load transcript or summary files as context for chat
+- Summarize long transcripts automatically (splits into chunks if needed)
-- Flexible support for OpenAI cloud or local LLMs (Ollama, LM Studio)
+- Flexible support for OpenAI Cloud, Ollama, or LM Studio

-- Uses local `ffmpeg` binary in your project folder
+### System Integration
+- Auto-detects `ffmpeg` from system PATH or common locations
+- GPU acceleration support (NVIDIA CUDA) for faster transcription
+- Cross-platform compatibility (Windows, macOS, Linux)

 ---